Principal reconstructed modes of dark energy and gravity: Reconstructed gravity

-We consider combinations of the following datasets: \begin{itemize} \item ``Planck'': the 2018 release of the Planck CMB temperature, polarization and the reconstructed CMB weak lensing spectra~\cite{Aghanim:2019ame}; \item ``BAO'': the eBOSS DR16 BAO compilation from~\cite{Alam:2020sor} that includes measurements at multiple redshifts from the samples of Luminous Red Galaxies (LRGs), Emission Line Galaxies (ELGs), clustering quasars (QSOs), and the Lyman-$\alpha$ forest~\cite{Zhao:2020tis,Wang:2020tje,Hou:2020rse,duMasdesBourboux:2020pck}, along with the SDSS DR7 MGS~\cite{Ross:2014qpa} data.
+The following datasets were considered: \begin{itemize} \item ``Planck'': the 2018 release of the CMB temperature, polarization and the reconstructed CMB weak lensing spectra~\cite{Aghanim:2019ame}; \item ``BAO'': the eBOSS DR16 BAO compilation from~\cite{Alam:2020sor} that includes measurements at multiple redshifts from the samples of Luminous Red Galaxies (LRGs), Emission Line Galaxies (ELGs), clustering quasars (QSOs), and the Lyman-$\alpha$ forest~\cite{Zhao:2020tis,Wang:2020tje,Hou:2020rse,duMasdesBourboux:2020pck}, along with the SDSS DR7 MGS~\cite{Ross:2014qpa} data.
 We also add the BAO measurement from 6dF~\cite{Beutler:2011hx}.
 This compilation covers the BAO measurements at $0.07 < z < 3.5$.
 Note that the BAO data considered here are the ``tomographic'' version of the DR12 BOSS BAO at $0.20 < z < 0.75$ \cite{BOSS:2016lpe} (not the ``consensus'' version using effective redshifts presented in \cite{Alam:2020sor}). \item ``SN'': the Pantheon SN sample at $0.01 < z < 2.3$~\cite{Scolnic:2017caz}; \item ``RSD'': the eBOSS joint measurement of BAO and RSD for LRGs, ELGs and QSOs~\cite{Bautista:2020ahg,deMattia:2020fkb, Hou:2020rse,Neveux:2020voa}, using it instead of the eBOSS BAO-only measurement.
 For LRGs, it combines eBOSS LRGs and BOSS CMASS galaxies spanning the redshift range $0.6<z<1$, at an effective redshift of $z_{\rm eff}=0.698$.
 QSOs cover $0.8<z<2.2$ with an effective redshift of $z_{\rm eff}=1.48$, while ELGs cover $0.6<z<1.1$ with an effective redshift of $z_{\rm eff}=0.845$.
-In addition, we add BAO-only measurements from 6dF and MGS. \item ``DES'': the Dark Energy Survey Year 1 measurements of the angular two-point correlation functions of galaxy clustering, cosmic shear and galaxy-galaxy lensing with source galaxies at $0.2< z < 1.3$~\cite{Abbott:2017wau}; since our formalism has no nonlinear prescription for structure formation, the angular separations probing the nonlinear scales were removed using the ``aggressive'' cut option of {\tt MGCAMB} described in~\cite{Zucca:2019xhg}, which uses the method introduced in~\cite{Planck:2015bue,Abbott:2017wau}. \item ``'M$_{\rm SN}$'': the SH0ES determination of the intrinsic SN type Ia brightness magnitude as obtained by~\cite{Riess:2020fzl}, included in the Pantheon SN likelihood as in~\cite{Benevento:2020fev}.
-This provides a measurement of $H_0=73.2\pm 1.3$ km/s/Mpc in $\Lambda$CDM. \end{itemize} Our baseline dataset combination (labelled ``Baseline'' from now on) includes Planck, BAO and SN.
-In addition, we also consider the additional Baseline+RSD+DES and Baseline+RSD+DES+M$_{\rm SN}$.
-Note that, when RSD is included in the combination, the BAO data do not coincide with the one used in Baseline for the eBOSS LRGs BAO measurement, as we replace it with the joint RSD-BAO measurement.
+In addition, we add BAO-only measurements from 6dF and MGS. \item ``DES'': the Dark Energy Survey Year 1 measurements of the angular two-point correlation functions of galaxy clustering, cosmic shear and galaxy-galaxy lensing with source galaxies at $0.2< z < 1.3$~\cite{Abbott:2017wau}; since our formalism has no nonlinear prescription for structure formation, the angular separations probing the nonlinear scales were removed using the ``aggressive'' cut option of {\tt MGCAMB} described in~\cite{Zucca:2019xhg}, which uses the method introduced in~\cite{Planck:2015bue,Abbott:2017wau}. \end{itemize} The baseline dataset combination (labelled ``Baseline'') includes Planck, BAO and SN.
+In addition, we also considered Baseline+RSD+DES.
+Note that, when RSD is included in the combination, the BAO data do not coincide with the one used in Baseline for the eBOSS LRGs BAO measurement, as we replaced it with the joint RSD-BAO measurement.
+For brevity, RSD+DES is referred to as simply ``LSS''.
+We do not include the SH0ES determination of the intrinsic SN type Ia brightness magnitude as obtained by~\cite{Riess:2020fzl} in our analysis.
+The impact of the inclusion of this measurement and its implication for the Hubble constant tension can be found in \cite{recon_letter}.